Araucaria - Monkey Puzzle Tree: Planting and Care

 Araucaria araucana and Polystichum neoloblatum (© Wendy Cutler)

 To add colour, consider flowering plants that bloom in different seasons.
-Azaleas and rhododendrons are excellent choices for spring, while hydrangeas can provide a splash of colour in summer.
+Azaleas and rhododendrons are excellent choices for spring, while hydrangeas can add a splash of colour in summer.
 Cyclamens, on the other hand, are perfect for adding interest in autumn and winter.

 If you wish to add other trees or bushes, opt for those with a different leaf shape or texture to create an interesting contrast.
 For example, a Himalayan birch with white bark can be an excellent complement, as can a Japanese maple with delicate leaves.